 - Navigate to Twitch’s Inspector Tool in your browser

 - Authorize your Login using the Oauth Token

 - Open OBS Studio (Or any other broadcasting solution, but the steps may vary in other solutions)

 - DO NOT CLICK SHOW IF YOU ARE LIVE!
 THIS EXPOSES YOUR STREAM KEY TO ANYONE WATCHING, AND THEY CAN GAIN THE ABILITY TO STREAM TO YOUR CHANNEL!

 - Paste ?bandwidthtest=true at the end of your stream key

 - Start Broadcast – Don’t worry.
-The bandwidth test flag will intercept the stream and stop it from going to your channel, and will not notify your A follower is a viewer who saves a streaming channel to a list.
-That list will notify viewers who follow them when they go live, encouraging repeat viewers./subscribers that you are live
+The bandwidth test flag will intercept the stream and stop it from going to your channel, and will not notify your followers/subscribers that you are live

 - Check for Stream Stability – the Inspector will tell you if there are problems

 Important – Keep Your Hotspot Phone Charging When Possible